RobinAxelsson/personal-jam/__data_records/cards.qa.md

 ## What are your weaknesses?

 I can give you one example I have hard time keeping every day stuff in my head, like dates and times, so I always bring an analog notebook or block of some kind around.

+## What about your Personality?

+I'm a caring and honest person, I like to socialize and generally people like my humor.
+Hard to give you more in this setting. 😉